 100% unloadings data to be (electronically) collected and reported to the Commission.

-Minimum 5% observer coverage of fishing vessels in areas where allocation applies.
-Electronic Monitoring may be applied if/when appropriate.
+Minimum 5% human observer coverage of fishing vessels in areas where allocation applies.
+In addition, Electronic Monitoring may be applied if/when appropriate.

-Any vessels transshipping albacore must have 100% observer coverage on carrier vessels.
+Any vessels transshipping albacore must have 100% human observer coverage on carrier vessels.
 This may include EM if required information for transshipment notification/declaration can be verified (e.g. volume of fish transferred and species can be effectively monitored).

 Reporting

-CCMs will report annually to the WCPFC Secretariat at SC, TCC, and the annual Commission meeting.
+20. CCMs will report annually to the WCPFC Secretariat at SC, TCC, and the annual Commission meeting.

+Final provision

+Adoption of this CMM shall replace CMM 2015-02.

 We welcome any interested CCM to get communicate with us at WCPFC21 or intersessionally to further progress this work, with the goal being to adopt an implementing CMM for the SPA MP at WCPFC22.